bmlanguage/bml/documentation.md

                  *  **`registerInterfaceFunction(StringLiteral name, StringLiteral functionSignature, FunctionPtr implementation)`:** Adds a new interface intrinsic function dynamically.
                       *   The `functionSignature` is a string that includes the function parameters and return type.
 Example: `function(uint32, uint32) -> uint32`
                      * The implementation is a function pointer that must have the same signature as the `functionSignature` string.
-                 *  **`newCAM(StringLiteral camName, interfaceDefinitions, implementation)`:** Creates a new CAM with the given parameters.
+                 *  **`newCAM(StringLiteral camName, interfaceDefinitions, implementation, hardwareSpecification)`:** Creates a new CAM with the given parameters.
+The `hardwareSpecification` is an optional parameter, which specifies the location of an hardware description language file, that is used to generate the CAM skeleton.
-                     * The interfaceDefinitions will be defined by a set of strings that define the interface intrinsic functions of the CAM.
+                     * The `interfaceDefinitions` will be defined by a set of strings that define the interface intrinsic functions of the CAM.
-                      * The implementation will be a set of function pointers that define the implementations of the interface intrinsic functions.
+                      * The `implementation` will be a set of function pointers that define the implementations of the interface intrinsic functions.
+                       *  The `hardwareSpecification` parameter is an optional parameter that can specify a file containing information about the hardware that will be used to generate the CAM.
                       ```baremetal
                           @arc any { // the @arc block must be included.
 The code in this block is executed at compile time.
                              function void generateCam (CompilerContext context) {